Skip to main content

 SLP 666 Clinical Education VI.
 A supervised clinical experience in speech-language pathology.
 Student will acquire experience working with various populations.
 This may be in any healthcare or educational setting.
 All efforts will be made to place students in settings that are similar to those where they may wish to pursue employment.
 Consists of a fifteen-week full time placement.
 It is expected that each student will obtain a minimum of 200 direct contact hours with clients over the fifteen weeks.
 4-6 credits, Clinical Education Experience, Spring offering

-SLP 682 Transgender and Gender Spectrum Voice Clinic.
+SLP 682 Gender Affirming Voice Clinic.
 An individual’s voice and communication style offer the world a glimpse of one’s identity and personality.
 Developing a healthy, sustainable voice congruent with one's gender identity can provide greater confidence, sense of self and safety.
 This course will focus on voice care for transgender and gender diverse individuals with instruction in both online and in-person instruction modules.
 In addition, clinical assignments for hands-on training and supervision in the provision of voice therapy and training for this population will be provided.
 Repeatable, without a grade.

 Capstone Experiences